 Another unusual feature of the book that perhaps shouldn’t be unusual at all is reading Russian stories that seemingly don’t have anything Russian about them.
 All the well-known signposts are absent –sleigh rides through freshly fallen snow, vodka-fueled gambling binges, a blushing French governess cantering off into a copse of birch trees, duels, renunciations, nihilism and the rambling soliloquies of revolutionaries drunk with self-hatred.

 Yet as you read the stories of inaccessible justice, fruitless sacrifice and kindness that kills, it becomes easier and easier to project them onto the reality of Tsarist Russia that they came from, not to mention the Bolshevik reality that finished their author off.

-In “The Green Bird” the Great Vizier’s attempt to shift focus from punishing evildoing to preventing it leads to a hilarious story of society of informers where people’s innermost thoughts become targets of suspicion, a foreshadowing of Soviet reality that would reach its depths long after Doroshevich’s death.
+In “The Green Bird” the Great Vizier’s attempt to shift focus from punishing evildoing to preventing it leads to a hilarious story of a society of informers where people’s innermost thoughts become targets of suspicion, a foreshadowing of Soviet reality that would reach its depths not long after Doroshevich’s death.
 The story includes an Ostap Bender-like con man named Abl-Eddin, who convinces the Vizier to adopt his scheme of getting at people’s true thoughts.

 Abl-Eddin’s plan begins with all the emperor’s subjects in Tehran receiving a parrot as a pet.
 In the dark as to the young trickster’s plans, the Vizier visits the first of his parrot-owning subjects and asks him if he is content.
 Following his pat answer, Abl-Eddin has the parrot brought over, feeds him, which causes the bird to blurt out “The Great Vizier is a fool!
 The Great Vizier is a fool!”